Install PHPStan and configure for Laravel application

 Rsync is a very flexible network-enabled syncing tool.
 Due to its ubiquity and its popularity as a tool for system scripts, it's included on most Linux distributions by default.
 It efficiently copies and sync files to or from a remote system.
 It’s faster than scp because rsync uses a remote-update protocol which allows transferring just the differences between two sets of files.
 The first time, it copies the whole content of a file or a directory from source to destination but from next time, it copies only the changed blocks and bytes to the destination.

 Hey visitor!
-Register your account and get access to featured articles and more - it's free.
+Unlock access to featured articles, remove ads and much more - it's free.